Why do you need a Style Guide?

 - Establishes your reputation

-- Conveys your brand's unique perspective of the world
+- Conveys your brand's uniqueness

 A Style Guide is the basis for a brand's visual consistency.
-It is a document that tells you, and anyone else in your company, how to present your brand to the world's eyes.
+It is a formal document that tells you, and anyone else in your company, how to present your brand to the world's eyes.
 Sometimes a Style Guide is called (or included in) a Brand Book or Brand Bible.

-I like to think of the Style Guide as the bricks of your visual kingdom.
+We like to think of the Style Guide as the bricks of your visual kingdom.
 Why assemble new bricks from far and wide every time you begin a new project (a business card, a flyer, a social media image, etc.)?
 It's much easier to have a storehouse of bricks that you know will build the right structure for your brand.

 Wondering what the final product looks like?
 Here's an example.